Orange, Blue and Brown Christmas Decor

 christmas tree with blue, brown and gold decor.

-I definitely had to add the gold accents so it would sparkle in the lights and show up when the lights are off.
+I had to add the gold accents so it would sparkle in the lights and show up when the lights are off.
 As you can see in the lights-off picture below, the gold really shines when the lights are off.

 gold, brown and blue Christmas tree decor.